themeum/qubely/readme.txt

 = Do I need Gutenberg to use Qubely? =

 Yes, Qubely is built based on the Gutenberg editor.
-You must need Gutenberg to make this plugin work.
+Qubely does not work with the classic editor or any other page builder plugin.

 = Where can I get support? =

-You can get support by posting on the support section of this plugin on the WordPress plugin directory, or on the Themeum support forums: https://www.themeum.com/support/ 🙂
+You can post your questions on the [support forum here](https://wordpress.org/support/plugin/qubely/) or chat with us live from [our website](https://www.themeum.com).

 = Where can I report a bug? =

-Found a bug?
-Please let us know by posting on the support section of this plugin on the WordPress plugin directory or directly on our support forum. https://www.themeum.com/support/
+You can report bugs on the [support forum here](https://wordpress.org/support/plugin/qubely/) or send us an email using the contact form on [our website](https://www.themeum.com).

 == Screenshots ==